 Affecting 1 in 10 Canadians, knee osteoarthritis (OA) is common and sometimes debilitating.
 Physical activity can be an effective treatment, improving pain, mobility and quality of life.

-Based on the experience of the TRACK OA pilot study, MONITOR OA will test a modified version of a physical activity program to help people with knee pain to be more physically active safely.
+Based on the experience of the TRACK OA pilot study, MONITOR OA tested a modified version of a physical activity program to help people with knee pain to be more physically active safely.